Key establishment \`a la Merkle in a quantum world: A Composition Theorem for Quantum Query Complexity

+where $\bullet$ denotes entrywise (or~Hadamard) product, and $\|A\|$ denotes the spectral norm of $A$ (which is equal to its largest eigenvalue).
+The adversary bound $\advpm(\F)$ is the maximum, over all adversary matrices $\Gamma$ for $\F$, of $\advpm(\F;\Gamma). $ \end{definition}

-Since $\HH$ is defined as the composition of $\ED$ and $\psearch$, we would like to apply a composition theorem for the generalized adversary method~\cite{HLS07}, which would say that if a function $\HH=\F\circ \G^\outern$, then $\advpm(\HH) \ge \advpm(\F) \cdot \advpm(\G)$.
-Unfortunately, the composition theorems of Ref.~\cite{HLS07, LMRS} require the inner (and outer~\cite{HLS07}) functions to be Boolean, which is not the case here for the inner function $\psearch$.
+Since $\HH$ is defined as the composition of $ \F_R$ and $\psearch$, we would like to apply a composition theorem for the generalized adversary method, which would say that if a function $\HH=\F\circ \G^\outern$, then $\advpm(\HH) \ge \advpm(\F) \, \advpm(\G)$.
+Unfortunately, the composition theorems already known in the literature~\cite{HLS07,LMRSS11} require the inner function to be Boolean, which is not the case here for $\psearch$.
 Since counter-examples can be found, we cannot hope to prove a fully general composition theorem in which the inner function would be an arbitrary function.
 Nevertheless, we prove here a composition theorem with $\psearch$ as the inner function.

 \begin{theorem} Let $\F: A^\outern \rightarrow B$, $\psearch:P\rightarrow A$ with $P\subseteq (A')^\innern$ as described above, and $\HH=\F \circ \psearch^\outern$.
 Then